Tata Motors: Joint ventures

-Tata Motors is expected to buy the 49% stake held by its partner Marcopolo in the bus-making joint venture for ₹100 crore by February 2021.
-The subsidiary will continue with the ‘Marcopolo’ trademark for a minimum of three years with a non-compete provision in India for a corresponding period.

 Fiat-Tata

-Fiat-Tata is an India-based joint venture between Tata and Stellantis' Fiat which produces Fiat and Tata branded passenger cars, as well as engines and transmissions.
+Fiat-Tata is an India-based joint venture between Tata and Stellantis' Fiat which produces Jeep and Tata branded passenger cars, as well as engines and transmissions.
 Tata Motors has gained access to Fiat's diesel engine and transmission technology through the joint venture.

 The two companies formerly also had a distribution joint venture through which Fiat products were sold in India through joint Tata-Fiat dealerships.
-This distribution arrangement was ended in March 2013; Fiats have since been distributed in India by Fiat Automobiles India Limited, a wholly owned subsidiary of Fiat and now Tata Motors.
+This distribution arrangement was ended in March 2013; Stellantis cars have since been distributed in India by Fiat Automobiles India Limited, a wholly owned subsidiary of Stellantis.

-Tata Hitachi Construction Machinery

-Tata Hitachi Construction Machinery is a joint venture between Tata Motors and Hitachi which manufactures excavators and other construction equipment.
-It was previously known as Telcon Construction Solutions.

 Tata Motors European Technical Centre

-The TATA Motors European Technical Centre is an automotive design, engineering, and research company.
-Company based at WMG, University of Warwick in the United Kingdom.
-It was established in 2005 and is wholly owned subsidiary of Tata Motors.
-It was the joint developer of the World Truck.
 In September 2013 it was announced that a new National Automotive Innovative Campus would be built at WMG at Warwick's main campus at a cost of 92 million pounds.
 The initiative will be a partnership between Tata Motors, the university, and Jaguar Land Rover, with the 30 million pounds in funding coming from Tata Motors.